assaf/zombie/doc/guts.md

     $ brew install node npm
     $ npm install coffee-script

-Next, install all other development and runtime dependencies:
+If you're installing Zombie as an NPM module and want both runtime and development dependencies, run `npm install zombie --dev`.

+If you prefer to work from the source directory, you can use `cake setup`:

+    $ git clone git@github.com:assaf/zombie.git
+    $ cd zombie
     $ cake setup

+To help isolate your development environment, `cake setup` installs all runtime and development dependencies into the directory `node_modules` by running `npm bundle`.
+To see which dependencies are installed, run `npm bundle list installed` (not `npm list installed`).

 To run the test suite:

-    $ vows
+    $ cake test

-To generate the documentation
+To generate the documentation:

-    $ cake doc
+    $ cake doc:pages
     $ open html/index.html